AdobeDocs/campaign-classic.en/help/integrations/using/create-service-account.md

    * **[!UICONTROL Technical account ID]**
    * **[!UICONTROL Organization ID]**

+## Add Oauth project credentials in Adobe Campaign {#add-credentials}

+Follow the steps below to add your OAuth project credentials in Adobe Campaign:

-1. Login via SSH to each container where the Adobe Campaign instance is installed and add the Project credentials in Adobe Campaign by running the following command as `neolane` user.
+1. Login via SSH to each container where the Adobe Campaign instance is installed.

+1. Add your OAuth project credentials in Adobe Campaign by running the following command as `neolane` user.
 This will insert the **[!UICONTROL Technical Account]** credentials in the instance configuration file.

     ```
     nlserver config -instance:<instance_name> -setimsoauth:ims-org-id/client-id/technical-account-id/client-secret